datamunchies/fulljoin-v0/README.md

 # fulljoin-v0
 ## Enjoy slow sundays

-To work in interact with this repo:
+To interact with this repo:

 Create a virtual environment